simbleau/cddns/README.md

 ---

 # 3 Purpose
-Dynamic DNS allows experts and home users to keep services available without a static IP address.
+cddns allows experts and home users to keep services available without a static IP address.
 CDDNS will support low-end hardware and is uncompromisingly green, helping you minimize costs and maximize hardware.

 # 4 License
 This project is dual-licensed under both [Apache 2.0](LICENSE-APACHE) and [MIT](LICENSE-MIT) licenses.